Solaraeth/virtual_chimchar/README.md

 You need to take care of your Chimchar by:

 Feeding it - Type `feed` to feed your Chimchar.
-This will increase its hunger level.\n Playing with it - Type `play` to play with your Chimchar.
-This will make it happier.\n Cleaning it - Type `clean` to clean your Chimchar.
-This will increase its hygiene level.\n Training it - Type `train` to train your Chimchar.
-This will make it stronger.\n
+This will increase its hunger level.
+Playing with it - Type `play` to play with your Chimchar.
+This will make it happier.
+Cleaning it - Type `clean` to clean your Chimchar.
+This will increase its hygiene level.
+Training it - Type `train` to train your Chimchar.
+This will make it stronger.

 The game ends when your Chimchar Becomes an Infernape.
 Good luck trainer!